PaulErpen/auto-ml-exercise-tu-wien/README.md

 In order to analyze the custom Auto-ML solution it also logs its parameter tuning process in multiple CSV-files.
 How the CSV-files are structured is described in the ```Tuning outputs``` section.
 In order for each data set to have its own CSV-logs, please provide the custom Auto-ML solution with a unique directory to save the files to.
+If this isn't done the new CSV-logs will override the ones generated for another data set.
+Please make sure that the directory exists, before starting the Auto-ML solution.

 ## Tuning outputs